markusdd/rusty_meter/README.md

 ## How to get going

 You can clone this repository and just run `cargo build --release`, provided you have rust installed (use `rustup`, it's easy).
-The Releases section has automatically built releases for Mac ARM64 and x86_64, Windows x86_64 and Linux x86_64.
+The Releases section has automatically built releases for Mac ARM64 and x86_64, Windows 11 x86_64 and Linux x86_64.

 ### IMPORTANT for Windows

 For Windows, if you do not have it from another application, you might need to install the ch340 serial driver.
 (Owon has it in their application installer package, it can also be found directly on the WCH manufacturer webpage)

+The pre-built binaries might not run on Windows 10 if the installation is not up to date.
+In this case you might need to compile from source.

 ### IMPORTANT for Mac/Linux

 Mac and Linux ship the driver per default.
-On Linux, you might need to configure udev-rules or make sure you are in the proper serial user group to access serial devices. (google for your distribution what the proper group is) Mac might require you to explicitly trust the application/binary in the system settings.
+On Linux, you might need to configure udev-rules or make sure you are in the proper serial user group to access serial devices. (google for your distribution what the proper group is)

+Mac might require you to explicitly trust the application/binary in the system settings after first launch.
+Gatekeeper requires a signed binary and I have no way of obtaining this signature for such an open source project.

 ## What this is NOT